 Check the complete document and make a list of ambiguous points or require clarification.
 If you have questions about specific parts of the RFP, ask your contact at the company who sent it to you.

 Hopefully, we’ve given you plenty of insight into the process and digital that other agencies have already gone through.
-But even if you’re not sure where to start as an agency, our basic tips should still get you on your way: do your research and make sure that you send out a digital marketing RFP that’s clear and precise (as well as detailed).
+But even if you’re not sure where to start as an agency, our basic tips should still get you on your way: do your research and make sure that you send out an RFP that’s clear and precise (as well as detailed).
 However, you should always ask questions.